 Links to American Express cards mentioned in this guide

-American Express are offering 50,000 Membership Rewards points for new Platinum Edge Card Members, exclusive to Point Hacks readers only.
+American Express are offering 20,000 Membership Rewards points for new Platinum Edge Card Members.
 The card comes with a complimentary domestic Air NZ flight as a regular benefit each year and earns bonus points on spend at major supermarkets and petrol stations.

 - Earn 3 Membership Rewards Points per dollar spent at supermarkets, 2 Rewards points at major petrol stations and 1 Rewards point on all other purchases